Supermagnum/ancient-sound/README.md

 Juhikko/tagglharpe ( sample of only one string at a time!)

 Brummer/"Bull roarer" (yes, they did have these here too)

+Additional instruments that I am unaware of can be added,if they fit the time period.

 Licensed under
 GNU GENERAL PUBLIC LICENSE